Computer Basics, Input Output Devices, CPU, ALU and Control Unit

 4. Timing and Control Signals

-The control unit generates timing signals that synchronize various CPU components’ activities.
+The control unit generates timing signals for various CPU components’ activities.
 These signals ensure that different parts of the CPU work together harmoniously.

-The CPU executes arithmetic and logical computations and manages the computer system, but the ALU (Arithmetic-Logic-Unit) is a crucial component of a computer.
+The CPU executes arithmetic and logical computations and manages the computer system, but the ALU (Arithmetic-Logic-Unit) is a crucial computer component.
 It specifies the type of operation and the operands (data) involved.

 6. Data Movement